-Through The Tuition Exchange, member colleges and universities offered in the 2017-18 academic year roughly 7,200 scholarship awards.
-Each member school sets its own policies and procedures for determining eligibility and requirements for scholarships.
-That’s why it’s important to work closely with the Tuition Exchange Liaison Officer (TELO) at the institution that employs you.
+Through Tuition Exchange scholarships, member colleges and universities offered in the 2018-19 academic year roughly 7800 scholarship awards.
+Each member school determines its policies and procedures for eligibility and requirements for scholarships.
+That’s why it’s important to work closely with the Tuition Exchange Liaison Officer where you are employed.

 Who is eligible?

-Eligibility is determined by the employing institution (also called the “export” institution).
+Eligibility is determined by the Export institution (home institution).
 The school may set requirements for employment status, years of service, or priority status, or set limits on the number of students eligible per family.
-Ask your TELO for eligibility guidelines, often published in employee benefits guides or on an internal website.
-Be aware, TE scholarships are not EMPLOYEE BENEFITS and there is no guarantee your child will be awarded the scholarship.
+Ask your TE Liaison Office for eligibility guidelines.
+The guidelines are often published in the employee handbook or on the college's internal website.

 Are all eligible students guaranteed a scholarship?

 No. The Tuition Exchange scholarships are never guaranteed.
 The Tuition Exchange scholarship is competitive and one for which you must apply.
 Each institution tries to maintain a balance between its exports and imports.
 Members often set up a mechanism to establish priority for exports.
 When export requests are higher than the number of students looking to attend the member school, the school may not be able to offer new exports.

 Tuition Exchange scholarships are competitive.
 Every student must meet the Imports school’s admission requirements and application deadlines.
 Some member schools have additional requirements for exchange applicants, such as higher academic standards, living on campus, and completing the FAFSA annually.
 Other members limit awards to just a few new students each year.
 You can increase your odds of receiving a scholarship if you apply to one or two schools that offer scholarships to a large percentage of applicants.
 Click here for additional information.